64kramsystem/rpi_vpn_router/README.md

 ## Introduction

-This is the first release of the procedure for setting up a Raspberri Pi (3) as VPN router
+This is the first release of a script for setting up a Raspberri Pi (3) as VPN router, using the RPi Ubuntu.

 This setup will yield a wireless network connected to Internet through the configured VPN; if the VPN connection falls for any reason, the internet connection will be unavailable until the VPN will be up again ("kill switch").